Transportation Alternatives Program (TAP)

 The Federal Highway Administration (FHWA) website for the Transportation Alternatives Program.

-FHWA Transportation Alternatives Program Guidance
+FHWA Transportation Alternatives Program Legislation

 FHWA Transportation Alternatives Set Aside Implementation Guidance.
 (March 30, 2022) This includes definitions of eligible applicants and activities under the program.